Simrad echosounders data files

 SH80 data files (.dat, .dtz)

 The Simrad SH80 scanning sonar records data in files with the extension .dat or .dzt (compressed files).
 These files can contain GPS data, heading data and acoustic data in V-mode (the Simrad term for this is "Vertical slice") or H-mode (the Simrad term for this is "Omni").
 There are 64 beams in either ping mode.
-The acoustic data from these files are represented in Echoview as multibeam echgrams.
+The acoustic data from these files are represented in Echoview as multibeam echograms.

 Instrument specific features are as follows: